city72/city-72/README.md

   $ git clone git@github.com:zauberlabs/ideo-city-72.git
 ```

-This will create a folder with name `ideo-city-72` to be called within this guide your "project folder".
+This will create a folder with name `ideo-city-72` this guide will refer to that folder as your "project folder".

 #### Setup Heroku

 Follow these steps:

-  1. Create a [heroku account](http://www.heroku.com) (if you don't have any)
+  1. Create a [heroku account](http://www.heroku.com) (if you don't already have one)
-  2. Install heroku toolbelt on your computer & login
+  2. Install the Heroku Toolbelt on your computer & login
       * Step 2 and 3 of the [heroku quickstart guide](https://devcenter.heroku.com/articles/quickstart)
   3. Add your credit card information to your heroku account.

 #### Application configuration on heroku

 First, go to your heroku account and create an application to be used for the project.
-When asked for the number of `web dynos` to used in your application. set to 2 dynos.
-This is the recommened setting for your application.
+When asked for the number of `web dynos` to used in your application.
+Two (2) dynos is the recommended setting for your application.

 #### Configure the heroku app for your project